grensen/goodgameExportDemo/README.md

 # Trained with gg|one
-Neural network base on the perceptron concept.
+Neural network based on the perceptron concept.
 Trained with goodgame|one
 Hidden activation = ReLU
 Output activation = softmax
 Optimizer = Rosenblatt

 Minimal demo to load a level 0 trained neural network.